jharmison-redhat/openshift-devsecops/dashboard/workshop/tekton-content/lab14.md

 In this lab we went over the simplest possible setup to allow the triggering and integration of our pipelines with external tools using Webhooks.
 For the Dev pipeline, it will be triggered on each commit in our Gitea repository.
 For the Stage pipeline, we expose a webhook that can be invoked with a parameter - possibly from a custom tool that processes the approval of promotions between stages.

-Note that the examples above are probably the simplest one possible, and do not account for the additional details needed to make these webhooks properly secured, authenticated, etc.
+Note that the examples above are probably the simplest one possible, and uses a trivial security mechanism to validate the incoming requests that trigger the pipelines.